FuelLabs/fuel.nix/book/src/nix-setup.md

 ### Nix command not available

-The daemon that makes nix available to your shell is not run automatically after installation.
+The daemon that makes nix available to your shell does not run automatically after installation.
 You'll need to either manually start it in your shell instance with `nix daemon` or open a new instance of your shell.
 If it persists, log out, log back in and open a new terminal.

 ### Nix isn't using the Fuel cache